esa-zz/grokking-algorithms-js/README.md

 - Binary Search
 - Selection Sort
 - Quicksort
+- Breadth-First Search
+- Queue
+- Dijkstra's Algorithm
-- ...
+- The set-covering problem

-(Add more algorithms as you implement them)
+  and more to come!

 ## Usage